itmaybejj/editoria11y/demo/index.md

 #### A skipped heading level

+### A very long heading.
+Headings should not be used for emphasis, but rather for a document outline, so if you find yourself talking this much, this probably is being used for visual formatting, not a heading.

 An empty heading:

 <h3></h3>

-### A very long heading.
-Headings should not be used for emphasis, but rather for a document outline, so if you find yourself talking this much, this probably is being used for visual formatting, not a heading.

-## Full check additional tests
+## Full check: some additional tests

-Links to PDF files

-<a href="not-a-real-link.pdf">This will alert in full check</a>
+Links to PDF files: <a href="not-a-real-link.pdf">This will alert in full check</a>

-Suspiciously short blockquotes
+Suspiciously short blockquotes:

-<blockquote>This is probably not a blockquote</blockquote>
+<blockquote>Not a blockquote</blockquote>

 Not included in this demo: embedded audio, video and social media iframes, reminding users to provide text alternatives and test for keyboard and screen reader compatibility.